-“I Need to Think It Over”
+“I Need To Think It Over”

-All too often a “think it over” is simply slow “no” with a free torture treatment.
 This puts the salesperson in “chase” mode, requiring frequent follow up that typically results in a “no” anyway.

 If you’re going to get a “no,” it’s best to get it early and move on.

 You can avoid 75% of these scenarios if you have a good Closing Plan with your prospects.
+(See Core Competency #53.)
 However, if you neglected to do a Closing Plan and you hear this stall, here’s how to proceed.
+You need to blast through the BS and determine the prospect’s real meaning when he says he needs to “think it over.”

-“Mr. Prospect, often when someone tells me they need to ‘think it over,’ I find that they’re just trying to be polite, instead of giving me the bad news that they don’t think we’re a good business fit.
+“Mr. Prospect, often when someone tells me they need to ‘think it over,’ I find that they’re just trying to be polite instead of giving me the bad news that they don’t think we’re a good business fit.
 Is that the case here?
 I’d rather hear ‘no’ now than spend a lot of time being a pest and chasing you around.”

-The idea is to give the prospect an “Easy Exit” as opposed to pushing harder for a decision.
 You’ll find that by making it safe for prospects to tell you “no,” they’ll open up and be more truthful.

 If, in fact, you determine that there is a valid reason for the delay (and there sometimes is), ask the prospect to commit to a clear next step regarding when is a reasonable time to reconnect and specifically what will happen at that time.